davidan1981/rails-identity/README.md

 default email template is not sufficient for real use.
 You must define your own mailer action views to cater emails for your need.

+To use OAuth, you must configure two endpoints.
+First, specify `oauth_landing_page_url` to the URL that will assign token (from query string) to a temporary storage such as cookie.

+    config.oauth_landing_page_url = '/oauth_success'

+Once OAuth callback is successful, the controller will response a redirect (302) to the URL specified above with `token=<actual token>` as a query string.

+Second, set a route for oauth failure.

+    get 'auth/failure', redirect_to('/oauth_failure')

+This page should simply display failed authentication.

 ### Other Changes